<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 Although you might be tempted, you can’t just haphazardly choose what you wish to prune or when to prune it.
 The best time and method to prune is going to differ from plant to plant.
 That means that even though it’d be a lot easier to go out and prune everything on one weekend, this can ultimately hurt your landscape if you end up pruning a plant that needs to be pruned at a very specific time.

-Some of the least-forgiving plants that we often see in a landscape are hydrangea, azalea, roses, and crape myrtles.
+Some of the least forgiving plants that we often see in a landscape are hydrangea, azalea, roses, and crape myrtles.

 All of these plants benefit most from careful and selective hand pruning.
 They have a very specific way they should be pruned along with a set timeline.
 If you prune these plants at the wrong time of year, you could negatively impact their flowering for that season.
-In a worst case scenario, you could harm their health so severely that they never fully recover.
+In a worst-case scenario, you could harm their health so severely that they never fully recover.

 With all of this in mind, pruning has been called both an “art and a science.”

 The art is in pruning in a way that you maintain or even enhance the beauty of the plant.
-The science is in the fact that you must understand that plant and its nuances in order to benefit its health.
-In order to be most successful with pruning bushes and trees, you must achieve both.
+The science is in the fact that you must understand that plant and its nuances to benefit its health.

 • Pruning shears are generally best for branches between ¼ and ½ of an inch.